samanthaortiz/jollydinos/yueh.md

 "Hello my name is Yueh.
-I love bacon and eggs."
+I like oreo and dunk my oreos in 1% fatfree milk